 Deforestation & Forest Degradation

-Big Forestry in Nova Scotia, the forestry folks in the Nova Scotia government and the federal forestry folks in Canada like to point out that there has been very little deforestation in NS and in Canada at large.* This, the feds say, is evidence enough that “Canadian forests are healthy, productive and thriving.”
+Big Forestry in Nova Scotia, the forestry folks in the Nova Scotia government and the federal forestry folks in Canada like to point out that there has been very little deforestation in NS and in Canada at large, that “Canada’s forest laws are among the strictest in the world”.
+This, the feds say, is evidence enough that “Canadian forests are healthy, productive and thriving.”

 Critics have maintained that while the forest cover may not have changed, forest degradation has occurred though conversion of older forest to younger forest and though species simplification, e.g., see NRDC, 2017